pingcap/tiproxy/docs/design/2024-02-01-multi-factor-based-balance.md

 The goals can be ordered by importance:
 1. Zero downtime.
 If a critical failure makes TiDB keep reporting errors, this situation is equivalent to unavailability.
+2. Isolate TiDB resources to avoid the interruption of different workloads.
-2. Avoid connection failure, which may be caused by TiDB OOM.
+3. Avoid connection failure, which may be caused by TiDB OOM.
-3. Reduce query latency.
+4. Reduce query latency.
 TiProxy should keep TiDB load-balanced to make full use of TiDB resources.
-4. Save costs.
+5. Save costs.
 Cross-AZ traffic should be minimized.

 Thus, I propose to sort the factors by priority.
 More specifically, the factors are considered in this order:
 1. Status and health
+2. Label
-2. Memory
+3. Memory
-3. CPU usage
+4. CPU usage
-4. Location, including AZ
+5. Location, including AZ
-5. Connection counts
+6. Connection counts

 ### Factors